 Lebanese Goat Meat Stew With Orange

-Chef Benedicto provided this grass-fed goat meat stew with orange peel adapted from and in honor of Salma Abdelnour’s cookbook Jasmine and Fire: a Bittersweet Year in Beirut.
-We welcome recipes.
+Chef Benedicto provided this grass-fed goat meat stew recipe with orange peel adapted from and in honor of Salma Abdelnour’s cookbook Jasmine and Fire: a Bittersweet Year in Beirut.
+We welcome goat meat stew recipes.

 A note from customer and chef: “Salma Abdelnour, an acquaintance, has launched her cookbook.
 As a member of James Beard Foundation, which hosted the event, I was invited to the launch.
 It was a busy day for me and I had to text my regrets.
 She was disappointed.
 Or at least, that’s what she told me.
 Imagine my surprise when I came home that night to a small package that contained her book.
 In honor of her kindness and in celebration of her book, I made my favorite Lebanese dish yesterday.
 Yakhnet Bazella wa Jazar is basically a stew but I really like it a bit dry.
 Here’s to you Salma…”

 1 lb lamb stew meat

 1/2 cup green peas, fresh or thawed frozen

 1 orange peeled